octave-app/octave-app-bundler/docs/Build Environment.md

 This describes in detail how I set up my build boxes.
 I do this using VMware Fusion.
 You can probably get it to work with Parallels or VirtualBox, too.

 First, create a box, either as a VM, or a bare-metal Mac.
-For VMs:
+For VMs, I use VMware Fusion on Intel, and am searching for a hypervisor on AS, because VMware Fusion doesn't support macOS guests on AS.
+As of 2024-06, I'm trying UTM, and it seems promising.

+On VMware:

 * Install VMware Fusion.
 * Acquire a macOS installer ISO image for our current build OS.